 I heard that I could receive a U-lock and a helmet for free by attending a "Confident and Capable Cyclist" bike safety class, so I signed up.
 This class is a two parter.
 The first part was a classroom session in the evening of Dec 15, 2015, where we were taught the names of major bike parts, and Arizona traffic laws regarding bicycles.
 Although I have attended a bike safety class in 2012, this class was more thorough.
 The second part was a ride practice in the morning of Dec 19, 2015.
 We were taught traffic skills such as how to dodge a rock, and then we went for a short group ride on Third Street.
 At the end of the class, I received a coupon for two safety items, which I redeemed two days later.
 They are both quality stuff, worth $39.50 on the labels.

 I'm incredibly happy to have my own bike.
 It enabled me to go geocaching and run errands without relying on Cat Wheels.

 The downside of owning a bike is, I was forced to become a regular customer of BICAS.
-Over the course of 1.5 years, I replaced the front derailleur which broke off on the way back from the bike safety class, patched and later replaced both tubes and a rim tape, changed a pedal, replaced the rim of front wheel because I hit the curb, and changed part of the handlebar.
+Over the course of 1.5 years, I replaced the front derailleur which broke off on the way back from the bike safety class, patched and later replaced both tubes and a rim tape, changed a pedal (paid link), replaced the rim of front wheel because I hit the curb, and changed part of the handlebar.
 I visited BICAS 8 times, and spent $69.50 for those repairs.